 Course Name: Music Theory

 Course Number: 1405

 Duration: 2 Terms

 Grade: 10-12

-Prerequisites: Music Students Only
+Prerequisites: Music Students Only Note: Students may earn college credit for this course.

-Note: None

 Music Theory serves as a preparation course for students who plan to major or minor in music in college.
 Students will be introduced to and develop proficiency in the fundamentals of music theory and history.
-These include: basic notation, music literacy, scales and key signatures, modes, intervals, chord and harmonic analysis, chord progressions, form analysis, and composition/part writing.
+These include basic notation, scales and key signatures, intervals, chord and harmonic analysis, chord progressions, form analysis, and composition/part writing.
 Basic keyboarding skills will be introduced.
 Ear training exercises that correspond with each unit of study will be utilized to develop aural skills.
+Students have the opportunity to earn college credit through Concordia University.